espressif/esp-hosted/README.md

 # 1. Introduction

 ESP-Hosted solution provides a way to use ESP board as a communication processor *i.e.* host for Wi-Fi and Bluetooth/BLE connectivity.
-It basically adds a network interface and a HCI interface to host, allowing it to communicate with other devices.
-It leverages Wi-Fi and Bluetooth capabilities of ESP chipset to host helping it to be smart device.
+It basically adds a network interface and a HCI interface to the host, allowing it to communicate with other devices.
+It leverages Wi-Fi and Bluetooth capabilities of ESP chipset to the host, helping it to be a smart device.

-Following features are provided as a part of this solution:
+The following features are provided as a part of this solution:
-* A standard 802.3 network interface is provided to host for transmitting and receiving 802.3 frames
+* A standard 802.3 network interface is provided to the host for transmitting and receiving 802.3 frames
-* A standard HCI interface is provided to host over which Bluetooth/BLE is supported
+* A standard HCI interface is provided to the host, over which Bluetooth/BLE is supported
 * A control interface to configure and control Wi-Fi on ESP board

-ESP-Hosted solution makes use of existing host's `TCP/IP and/or Bluetooth/BLE software stack` and `hardware peripheral like SPI/SDIO/UART` to conect to ESP firmware with very thin layer of software.
+ESP-Hosted solution makes use of existing host's `TCP/IP and/or Bluetooth/BLE software stack` and `hardware peripheral like SPI/SDIO/UART` to connect to ESP firmware with very thin layer of software.

-Although the project doesn't provide a standard 802.11 interface to the host, it provides a easy way, *i.e.* [control path](docs/common/contrl_path.md), to configure WiFi.
-For control path between the host and ESP board, ESP-Hosted makes use of [Protobuf](https://developers.google.com/protocol-buffers) which is language independent data serialization mechanism.
+Although the project doesn't provide a standard 802.11 interface to the host, it provides a easy way, *i.e.* [control path](docs/common/contrl_path.md), to configure Wi-Fi.
+For the control path between the host and ESP board, ESP-Hosted makes use of [Protobuf](https://developers.google.com/protocol-buffers), which is a language independent data serialization mechanism.

 ### 1.1 Connectivity Features

-ESP-Hosted solution provides following WLAN and BT/BLE features to host:
+ESP-Hosted solution provides following WLAN and BT/BLE features to the host:
 - WLAN Features:
 	- 802.11b/g/n
 	- WLAN Station